VietnamHo Chi MinhCho Quan Church in Ho Chi Minh City

 The Mass Schedule of Cho Quan Church

-The Catholic followers and visitors can take part in the mass of Cho Quan Church at the following time throughout the week.
+The Catholic followers and visitors can participate in the mass of Cho Quan Church at the following time throughout the week.

 Monday – Saturday: 5 AM and 5:30 PM